Patriot Women Take Tea and a Stand

 During the war this house is owned by Hewes, probably as a rental property.
 It’s unclear where Hewes lived, but he was a successful merchant and shipowner.
 He served in the Provincial Congress and then was elected to represent the state at the pre-war Continental Congress.
 In 1776 he wrote a letter from Philadelphia asking how to vote on the question of independence.
-The response was the Halifax Resolves, the first open declaration of independence from England by an American colony.
+The response was the Halifax Resolves, the first open endorsement of independence from England by an American colony.
 He read it to the congress and later signed the U.S. Declaration of Independence it helped spark.

 You can go straight up Broad Street to Church Street.
 But to see private homes of other Tea Party petition signers, continue down King to South Granville Street.
 Turn right, walk one block, and turn left.
 Abigail Charlton and her attorney husband lived at 206 West Eden Street, built in 1765.
 Return to Granville, go up another block, and turn right.
 Lydia Bennett lived in the 1757 house at 120 West Queen Street.
 Continue to Broad Street and turn left.
 Walk two blocks.